Sofia2/sofia2-nodered/README.md

 * **sofia2-query**: This node execute a query on an ontology, the following parameters are required:
   * Ontology: Name of the ontology.
-  * Query: Query to update.
+  * Query: Query to execute.
   * Query Type: query type of the query.

 * **sofia2-update**: This node updatee data in an ontology, the following parameters are required: